ryan-webster-vt/Hospital-Database/README.md

 pip install -r requirements.txt
 ```
 ### Configure MySQL
-Make sure you have a running MySQL server.
+Make sure you have a running MySQL server, then login.
+Replace root with your username if necessary.
-Login
 ```bash
 mysql -u root -p
 ```
 You will be prompted to insert your MySQL password.
-Then create a database:
+Next, create your database:
 ```sql
 CREATE DATABASE hospital;
 exit;